 Meet K.C.
 Padget, the new president and a 10-year member of Women Business Owners of North Florida.

 Meet K.C.
 Padget, the new president and a 10-year member of Women Business Owners of North Florida.
-Padget is a financial planner and won the group’s service award in 2015.
+Padget is a financial representative and won the group’s service award in 2015.
 The 105-member group was created 36 years ago to support women entrepreneurs.
 (This writer is an honorary member.)
 Men are welcome and some previously joined.
 Times have changed, but the mission remains the same.

 The mission really is about inspiring women through networking and education.
 It’s always been about that.
 I think we are more proactive in our businesses now.
 We as women business owners are mentoring each other more and helping each other grow.
 It’s not about getting business from each other.
 It’s really about inspiring each other to do better in our business.